livecomsjournal/livecomsjournal.github.io/_policies/01_policies.md

 ## The Revision Process

-If manuscript revision is requested, authors will be asked to re-submit within 30 days for minor revisions and 60 days for major revisions.
+If manuscript revision is requested, authors will typically be asked to re-submit within 30 days for minor revisions and 60 days for major revisions.
 After this time, a revised manuscript may be handled as a new submission.

 # Updating LiveCoMS Articles